 39% of the energy from the sun reaches the earth as visible light, Seheult says, enabling us to actually see and interact with the world around us.
 This visible light plays a role in the subconscious sleep-wake cycles that our body experiences.

-Importantly, Seheult observes, 54% of energy from the sun is infrared light that cannot be seen.
+Importantly, Seheult observes 54% of energy from the sun is an infrared light that cannot be seen.
 This form of light is heavily focused on by Seheult as it provides many health benefits that have only recently been recognized by the medical community.